Sections & Flags

 So that’s the theory – sometimes we get it right, but not always.

-Trials at Addingham end up taking more points than anticipated, it’s a bit more physical dealing with rocks so it takes it’s toll if you’re not fit.
+Trials at Addingham Moorside and to a lesser extent Deer Park can end up taking more points than anticipated, it’s a bit more physical dealing with rocks especially with sections coming up in quick succession so it takes its toll if you’re not fit.

 How do we tell if we have set the courses right?

-Subjectively – you, the riders will tell us yea or nay.
+Subjectively – you, the riders will tell us.

-Achieving this on all the routes in all the trials with such a wide spread of rider ability is sometimes a bit tricky what with overnight rain, frost and never quite knowing how the sections will hold up after they have been ridden often well over 400 times (work it out).
+Achieving this on all the routes in all the trials with such a wide spread of rider ability is sometimes a bit tricky what with overnight rain, frost and never quite knowing how the sections will hold up after they have been ridden for 4 laps or so.

 COMPLAINTS PROCEDURE For all the theory of how to get the severity of sections right we suffer from the failings of being human so the only thing that is guaranteed is that it won’t work out exactly as planned.
-If we produce a bummer that ends up like a game of dominoes (all 5’s and 3’s for our younger members who probably don’t have a dominoes game on their PS4’s) please feel free to let us know.
-The cost of each complaint is one pint of the appropriate currency in the local hostelry.
+If we produce a bummer that ends up like a game of dominoes (all 5’s and 3’s for our younger members who have probably never played dominoes) please feel free to let us know.
+The cost of hearing each complaint is one pint of the appropriate currency in the local hostelry.

 Leave a Reply